 A Direct Subsidized Loan is a type of federal student loan that undergraduate students can receive by showing financial need.
 They’re less expensive than Direct Unsubsidized Loans because interest doesn’t accrue on them during certain time frames.
-The U.S. Department of Education pays interest on subsidized loans while the borrower is enrolled at least half time in school, during a six-month grace period after graduation and during deferment periods.
+The U.S. Department of Education pays interest on subsidized loans while the borrower is enrolled at least half time in school, during a six-month grace period after graduation and during other deferment periods.

 Your school decides how much you can borrow based on the cost of attendance, your demonstrated financial need, your year in school and any other financial aid you receive.
 You can borrow a maximum of $23,000 in Direct Subsidized Loans over the course of your education, though limits cap out at $5,500 a year.
 Graduate and professional students can’t borrow subsidized loans.

 The federal government sets federal student loan interest rates, and the rates may change each school year.
 For the 2021-22 academic year, undergraduate students have a 3.73 percent interest rate on Direct Subsidized Loans.
 For 2022-23, this will rise to 4.99 percent.

 What is an unsubsidized loan?